Test Score Algorithms for Budgeted Stochastic Utility Maximization: Numerical experiments

 \subsubsection{Dataset}

 We used the dataset from the Academia.StackExchange platform, retrieved on September 7, 2020, containing 33,082 questions and 78,059 answers.
-Each answer receives ``up-votes" and ``down-votes" where an up-vote indicates being liked by an user and a down-vote means being disliked.
-We use the number of up-votes and the down-vote count to measure the quality of an answer.
+Each answer receives ``up-votes" and ``down-votes" where an up-vote indicates being liked by a user and a down-vote means being disliked.
+We use the number of up-votes and down-votes to measure the quality of an answer.
 In our experiments, we filtered out users who have not submitted many answers.
 We took only the users who have provided at least 130 answers, which amounts to a total of 89 users.